top of page

 Beautiful photographs of nature and local wildlife.

-I have made a calendar that features the Wallum, a very important ecosystem to protect.
+I have made a calendar for the 3rd year in a row that features the Wallum, a very important ecosystem to protect.
 The Wallum is under threat from many things including: destruction of habitat, poor drainage and increased fires.

 The Wallum is in my backyard and I believe if we all protect and care for our local environment it will add up to saving the planet.